jspm/jspm-resolve/resolver-spec.md

 Custom assets can also be resolved through the jspm resolver, which will return `"format": "unknown"`.

+#### Own Name Loading

+Packages can load their own root using the `"name"` field of the package.json.

 ### Package Configuration

 #### Map Configuration